jonnonz1/nz-statute-book/acts/public/2005/overseas-investment-act-2005.md

       (B) is residing in New Zealand with the intention of residing there indefinitely, and has done for the immediately preceding 12 months (see subsection (3)).
 (2A) In subsection (2)﻿(a)﻿(iii), tax resident in New Zealand means a person who is a New Zealand resident under section YD 1(3) of the Income Tax Act 2007, where the reference in section YD 1(3) to a 12-month period is treated as the immediately preceding 12 months (disregarding the rules in section YD 1(4) to (6) of that Act).
 (3) Absence from New Zealand for no more than 183 days in aggregate in the last 12 months (counting presence in New Zealand for part of a day as presence for a whole day) does not prevent a person from satisfying the requirement for residing in New Zealand for the last 12 months under subsection (2)﻿(b)﻿(ii)﻿(B).
-(4) In this Act, a person (A) has a more than 25% ownership or control interest in another person (B) if A has— (a) a beneficial entitlement to, or a beneficial interest in, more than 25% of B's securities; or (b) the power to control the composition of more than 25% of the governing body of B; or (c) the right to exercise or control the exercise of more than 25% of the voting power at a meeting of B.
+(4) In this Act, a person (A) has a more than 25% ownership or control interest in another person (B) if A has—and references to other ownership or control interests (for example, of 10% or more) have a corresponding meaning.
-(5) In this Act, a body corporate (B) is a more than 25% subsidiary of another body corporate (A) if— (a) B is a subsidiary of A under sections 5 to 7 of the Companies Act 1993; or (b) A controls the composition of more than 25% of the governing body of B; or
+  (a) a beneficial entitlement to, or a beneficial interest in, more than 25% of B's securities; or (b) the power to control the composition of more than 25% of the governing body of B; or (c) the right to exercise or control the exercise of more than 25% of the voting power at a meeting of B,— (5) In this Act, a body corporate (B) is a more than 25% subsidiary of another body corporate (A) if— (a) B is a subsidiary of A under sections 5 to 7 of the Companies Act 1993; or (b) A controls the composition of more than 25% of the governing body of B; or